Summary: With a well-planned eBook marketing strategy, you can begin generating qualified leads. So, how does one get started? Read on to learn more.

-As soon as you finish writing your eBook, write a few blog posts that complement or relate to your eBook.
-You can repurpose some of your eBook content for this.
-These posts will help establish you as a thought leader on the subject, earn your readers’ trust, and further compel them to download the eBook.
-You can also try keyword-optimizing the posts’ content to convert more website traffic.
+After creating your eBook, write a few blog posts that complement or relate to your eBook.
+You can repurpose some of the content for your audience from the eBook.
+These posts will help build a marketing presence, establishing you as a thought leader on the subject, earn your readers’ trust, and further compel them to download the eBook.
+You can also try keyword-optimizing the posts‘ content to convert more website traffic.
 Not everyone may want to go directly to the landing page and download the main asset.
 However, by promoting other posts alongside your eBook, you will give visitors a different reason for them to check out your site.
 Once you have written your blog posts, be sure to place the eBook CTAs at the end of each article.

 4. Go all-out on social media

-Social teasers are a crucial aspect of your overall eBook social promotional campaign.
-These teasers can include actionable tips, quick how-to’s, interesting facts, or key quotes from your eBook, presented in enticing and relevant content formats such as videos and images.
-Promote your eBook on various social platforms such as Facebook, Twitter, LinkedIn, Pinterest, Instagram, YouTube, Slideshare, Quora, and Reddit.
+Promote your eBook in front of audiences using social teasers as a crucial part of your overall eBook social promotional campaign.
+Content on your social media can include actionable tips, quick how-to’s, and key quotes from your eBook containing insights.
+Promote your eBook on various social platforms such as Facebook, X (formerly Twitter), LinkedIn, Pinterest, Instagram, YouTube, Slideshare, Quora, and Reddit.

-Social media is not the only place to capture your audience’s attention.
-There are several digital platforms where you can share or submit your content and subsequently drive a sizable amount of traffic back to your eBook landing page.
+Social media is not the only place to capture your target audience’s attention.
+There are several digital platforms where you can share or submit your content marketing efforts and subsequently drive a sizable amount of traffic back to your new eBook landing page.
 Consider using platforms such as Medium, Scoop.it, and StumbleUpon.
 The best thing about these sites is that they are free.